Journal Of Chemical

 Assuming All Data Is Equal

 Not every dataset is created equal.
-Plus, always check the sample size, experimental conditions, and peer-review status.
 Some are meticulously validated; others are preliminary or limited in scope.
+Always check the sample size, experimental conditions, and peer-review status.
 A single outlier result doesn’t mean the whole dataset is flawed—but it does mean you need to be cautious.

 Ignoring the Supplementary Information